CenturyLinkCloud/bpformation/README.md

 This can serve as the basis for extending a Blueprint from someone else, maintaining a Blueprint originally designed from within the CenturyLink
 Cloud control portal, or managing the lifecycle of a Blueprint as part of a version control system.

+The default naming for these downloaded files is composed of `blueprint name`-`id`-`version`.json.

+View an [example blueprint json](#) file for a look at the major sections and their respective roles.

 ```
 > ./bpformation.py blueprint export -h
 usage: bpformation.py blueprint export [-h] --id ID [--file FILE]